-- (iv) to continue to sponsor educational programs mounted by the Centre for Human Rights for the University community with a view to developing a mandatory program including sexual harassment and sexual assault (sexual violence); and - (v) to discipline, where appropriate, an employee-harasser pursuant to the provisions of Article 8. - 4.03.2 Sexual Harassment shall be defined as: - (i) unwanted attention of a sexually oriented nature made by a person(s) who knows or ought reasonably to know that such attention is unwanted; and/or - (ii) clearly expressed or implied promise of reward for complying with a sexually oriented request or advance; and/or - (iii) clearly expressed or implied threat of reprisal, actual reprisal, or the denial of an opportunity which would otherwise be granted or available, for refusal to comply with a sexually oriented request or advance; and/or - (iv) sexually oriented remarks or behaviour which may reasonably be perceived to create a negative environment for work and/or study. - 4.03.3 Gender Harassment shall be defined as repeated, offensive comments and/or actions, and/or consistent exclusion from that to which a person(s) would otherwise have a right or privilege, which demean or belittle an individual(s) or a group and/or cause personal humiliation, on the basis of sexual orientation, gender or gender identity. - 4.03.4 On receipt of a complaint of sexual and/or gender harassment from an employee, the Employer will also advise the employee of their right to Union representation in connection with the complaint.
+- (iv) to continue to sponsor educational programs mounted by the Centre for Human Rights, Equity and Inclusion for the University community - (v) to provide sexual violence awareness and prevention training through the Centre for Sexual Violence Response, Support and Education, with such training to be paid for in accordance with Article 10.02.2(ii); and - (vi) to discipline, where appropriate, an employee-harasser pursuant to the provisions of Article 8.

+4.03.2 Sexual Harassment shall be defined as:

+- unwanted attention of a sexually oriented nature made by a person(s) who knows or ought reasonably to know that such attention is unwanted; and/or - (ii) clearly expressed or implied promise of reward for complying with a sexually oriented request or advance; and/or - (iii) clearly expressed or implied threat of reprisal, actual reprisal, or the denial of an opportunity which would otherwise be granted or available, for refusal to comply with a sexually oriented request or advance; and/or - (iv) sexually oriented remarks or behaviour which may reasonably be perceived to create a negative environment for work and/or study. - 4.03.3 Gender Harassment shall be defined as repeated, offensive comments and/ or actions, and/or consistent exclusion from that to which a person(s) would otherwise have a right or privilege, which demean or belittle an individual(s) or a group and/or cause personal humiliation, on the basis of sexual orientation, gender or gender identity. - 4.03.4 On receipt of a complaint of sexual and/or gender harassment from an employee, the Employer will also advise the employee of their right to Union representation in connection with the complaint.
 The Employer will follow University Procedures to address the complaint.
 On a semi-annual basis the Employer will provide the Union with a report of the number of members who have made complaints of sexual and/or gender harassment.